zerog2k/rcxr01/README.md

 This is not about reverse engineering the existing software, but rather reusing the hardware completely.
 You get a nice lcd, matrix keypad, NRF24 radio, usb-uart, and mcu with plenty of flash that can run Arduino (or pure AVR C if that's your thing ;).

+(Note that the RCXR-02/03 is completely different insides - based on MSP430F5528)

 <img src="docs/rcxr_01_demo.jpg" width="400">

 ## hardware